 Mindfulness Banner

-Our specialist staff psychological wellbeing and mindfulness practitioner, Karen, delivers many different mindfulness sessions which may be helpful to you.
+Our specialist staff psychological wellbeing and mindfulness practitioner, Karen, delivers many different mindfulness sessions that may be helpful to you.

 Why does mindfulness matter?

-When we practice mindfulness, we start to pay attention to our thoughts and feelings, and how we are reacting to these.
-Mindfulness isn’t about trying to change these thoughts, it is about recognising them as what they are, and allowing them to come and go, whilst we can remain calm and focus on our breathing.
+When we practice mindfulness, we start to pay attention to our thoughts and feelings, and how we are reacting to them.
+Mindfulness isn’t about trying to change these thoughts; it is about recognising them for what they are and allowing them to come and go while we remain calm and focus on our breathing.

 Mindfulness can often be difficult for some people, especially if they are experiencing low mood or high levels of stress.
 However, the more we practice mindfulness, the easier it becomes.
 Mindfulness can also help improve our mental and physical wellbeing.